 Language of Instruction

-The program begins in the summer with a mandatory six-week Chinese intensive language program (ILP).
-Chinese language study is required during the fall term unless you have an advanced level of Chinese language proficiency and take courses taught in Chinese in regular university departments.
+Chinese language study is required during the fall semester, unless your Chinese proficiency entry exam allows you take courses taught in Chinese in regular university departments.

 Go to the Participants

 section to see current or past calendars.

-If you enjoy your study in Beijing, you are encouraged to apply to extend participation from the fall to the EAP spring option at Peking University.
+If you enjoy your study in Beijing, you are encouraged to apply to extend participation from the fall to the UCEAP spring option at Peking University.

-You will be housed with UC students or international students in a single or shared room on campus in a foreign student dormitory.
+You will be housed with UC students and other international students in a foreign student dormitory on campus.
 With Study Center approval, you may live off campus.
+More information on housing

-Enjoy cultural activities and excursions arranged by UCEAP.
-Cultural electives offered by BNU during the ILP have included Chinese calligraphy, cooking, martial arts, and painting.
+Enjoy cultural activities and field excursions arranged by UCEAP.
+Cultural electives offered by BNU have included Chinese calligraphy, cooking, martial arts, and painting.
 In addition, you will find many opportunities to explore China during festivals and university holidays.

 UCEAP students are supported by UC’s network of study abroad offices at every UC campus and partnerships with UCEAP host universities throughout the world.
 A UCEAP Resident Director and local staff abroad help students integrate into Chinese culture and provide assistance with academics, housing, safety, and other issues.